 Dopamine is a key factor in motivation and productivity.
 The neurotransmitter usually travels forward from the ventral tegmental area to the pleasure centers of your brain that are responsible for feelings of joy.

 As well as making a person feel good, dopamine also sends signals to the muscles in the body to make them move.

 What is serotonin?

 Serotonin can be found in the brain stem.
 It travels around the brain, calling in at the frontal lobe before it stops in the hippocampus.
 This final neurotransmitter is responsible for reducing depression and regulating anxiety.
 When you smile, the release of serotonin helps to stabilize your mood.

 It can also be found in blood platelets and helps heal wounds by causing arteries to narrow and form blood clots.

 What are the health benefits of smiling?

 First and foremost, smiling can improve your health by lowering your heart rate.
 A lower heart rate means that the heart is not overworking, therefore meaning that the person is less stressed.
-This was confirmed in a recent study which suggested that holding a smile during a stressful situation can help the heart.
+This was confirmed in a recent study that suggested that holding a smile during a stressful situation can help the heart.
 Endorphins also lower your blood pressure.

 When it comes to our mental health, psychologists found that forcing a grin when feeling down can instantly improve your mood.

 One smile can provide the same level of dopamine as up to 2,000 chocolate bars.
 It brings some truth to the adage “grin and bear it”!

 Finally, a smile is contagious, thanks to special cells in the brain called mirror neurons.
-When activated, they lead us to imitating the movements of other people.
+When activated, they lead us to imitate the movements of other people.
 So what better way is there of making everyone around you happy, too?

 Other fun facts: